hmfaysal/hmfaysal-omega-theme/_posts/2018-09-25-Trusted-Configurations.md

 One may counter that we are using different languages and paradigms -- how can we review each others’ work in such a situation?
 The answer lies in what is truly important: **patterns** instead of specific implementations.

-### Cross-validated deployments
+## Cross-validated deployments

 > Why are there four experiments at the LHC?

-Another reason to rejoice that there is more than one tool is the same reason that there is more than one experiment at the LHC: **cross-validation**.
+Another reason to rejoice that there is more than one tool is the same reason that there is more than one experiment at the LHC[^LHC]: **cross-validation**[^CrossValidation].

 There are always biases and assumptions in deployment and configuration scenarios -- these make their way into the code for deployment.
 They implicitly exclude certain use cases or scenarios.